SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 <img src="./Images/Run_Chunks.png">
 </p>

 This runs the code within the console, just like a normal script, and output that would have been printed in the console is embedded within the R Markdown file beneath the code chunk.
 This includes text, tables, plots and any error messages.
 Code chunks can contain anything that would run in the console, as well as comment lines that start with a hash.
-The code chunk can have as many lines of code as you like.
+The code chunk can have as many lines of code as you like and can be edited and re-run infinite times.
 Have a go at running the code chunks which have been provided by the default template.

 The first code chunk:
 ````